 Nominations will be considered by the Practice Board at the first meeting in each year.

 Judging will be made using the following scoring criteria:

 Demonstrated Professional Practice

-- Demonstrated best practice including methodological rigour/ethical
+- Demonstrated best practice including methodological rigour and ethics

 - Creative and original achievement